A Vintage American Thanksgiving

 In contrast, the cover illustrations below from the mid-1890s are unabashedly on the “more is more” side of art.

-British-American artist Louis Rhead‘s (b.
-1857 – d.1926) fairytale-like Thanksgiving cover for Harper’s Bazaar (note the different spelling in the masthead at the time) in 1894 is a 3-color marvel of detail.
+British-American artist Louis Rhead‘s (born on November 6, 1857 – d.1926) fairytale-like Thanksgiving cover for Harper’s Bazaar (note the different spelling in the masthead at the time) in 1894 is a 3-color marvel of detail.
 Rhead also created illustrations and paintings for posters, children’s books, and periodical publications such as Ladies Home Journal, Scribner’s Magazine, etc.

 Architect and artist R.A.
 Bell’s (Robert Anning Bell b.
 1862 – d.
 1933) approach for The Ladies Home Journal hearkens to a joyful and vaguely religious two-toned theme.
 Many of Bell’s posters and paintings feature religious symbolism, as do the stained glass windows he designed, and mosaics created by him for the Palace of Westminster.